-ARPA Community Advisory Committee selection is pending and members will be announced soon.
-The committee will be comprised of Flint residents from each ward, who will help evaluate ARPA community grant proposals and make award recommendations related to the $15,660,000 available for community grant programs.
-The committee’s recommendations will be reviewed by Mayor Neeley and Flint City Council, who will make the final decision on funding awards.
-Flint residents who have experience in any of the ARPA program areas were encouraged to apply.
+Twelve Flint residents have been appointed to serve on Flint’s American Rescue Plan Act (ARPA) Community Advisory Committee, including at least one representative from each ward.
+The committee will help evaluate ARPA community grant proposals and make award recommendations related to the $15.6 million available for community grants as part of the City of Flint’s overall allocation of ARPA funding.
+The committee’s recommendations will be reviewed by the Mayor and Flint City Council, who will make the final decision on funding awards.

 City of Flint allocates $3.25 million toward redevelopment of Buick City brownfieldAshley Capital is under contract to purchase the 350-acre former Buick City site from Revitalizing Auto Communities Environmental Response (RACER) Trust, and plans to develop a state-of-the-art industrial park that is expected to bring about 3,000 jobs to the City of Flint.